unit73e/haskell_exercises/ch1_answers.md

 ## 19

-Characters are defined with a single character between single quotes:
+A characters is defined by having a character between single quotes:

 ```haskell
 Prelude> 'a'